Rock Star: Supernova: Finale Week

 As per fans' choice, Ryan Star returned to the show just to perform his hit original song "Back of Your Car" as an opening act.
-Toby started off with a good performance of "Karma Police" by Radiohead, as well as getting the audience excited with his catchy original, "Throw It Away".
+Toby started off with a good performance of "Karma Police" by Radiohead, as well as getting the audience excited with his catchy original, "Throw It Away."
 Supernova applauded his performance.
-Next up was Lukas, who sang "Fix You" by Coldplay and a stripped down version of his original, "Headspin".
+Next up was Lukas, who sang "Fix You" by Coldplay and a stripped down version of his original, "Headspin."
 Dilana went next with the song "Roxanne" by The Police.
-Like all the rest, she then sang her original, "Supersoul", which Supernova enjoyed.
-Magni finished the show with the Deep Purple song "Hush" followed by his original, "When the Time Comes".
-However, unlike the other rockers, Tommy Lee and Jason Newsted had criticisms for Magni's performances, particularly how his original is not as "memorable" as some of the others.
-Nevertheless, Gilby Clark stated that he enjoyed both songs.
+Like all the rest, she then sang her original, "Supersoul," which Supernova enjoyed.
+Magni finished the show with the Deep Purple song "Hush" followed by his original, "When the Time Comes."
+However, unlike the other Rockers, Tommy Lee and Jason Newsted had criticisms for Magni's performances, particularly how his original is not as "memorable" as some of the others.
+Nevertheless, Gilby said that he enjoyed both songs.